 Shredder MTB Zine Issue Six

 The wait is over, Shredder season is finally upon us.
 Issue 6 boasts 192 pages of your favourite riders, upcoming underdogs and the best creative mastermind’s mountain biking has to offer.
-Completely advert free and made purely for the love of fusing bikes with art and design, here’s a look into what issue 6 of Shredder has to offer -
+Completely advert free and made purely for the love of fusing bikes with art and design.

 Return Of The Bone Rattler - A tale of how buying a hardtail to see me through the winter rejuvenated my passion for stiff rear ends, and riding in general.
 Featuring an incredible comic strip by Kristina Wayte aka Sketchy Trails.